svulfr/poc-restaurants/README.md

 #### RestaurantsREST

 REST API implementation for restaurant-related activities.
 JSON is used as data transfer protocol.
+Standard URL mapping is defined in style:

+/rest/restaurants/=list actions=
+/rest/restaurants/{restaurantId}/=specific restaurant actions=

+In particular, voting uses standard above to identify restaurant, though with service API restaurant ID would better be passed as request parameter.

 URLs are:

 * GET /rest/restaurants/ - list restaurants and dishes proposed today.
 Public.
-* POST /rest/restaurants/{restaurantId}/dish - defines new dish, data is passed as JSON in request body.
+* POST /rest/restaurants/{restaurantId}/dish - defines new dish, data is passed as JSON in request body (e.g. {"name": "DISHHHHH", "price": "25.80"}).
+Request encoding must be set to "application/json".
 Admins only.
 * GET /rest/restaurants/{restaurantId}/vote - votes for specific restaurant.
 User only.

 Technical methods:

 * /rest/restaurants/init - truncates tables and inserts test data for dishes

+#### SystemREST

 #### AccountREST